KoT9R/Qodana/topics/teamcity-plugin-configuration.md

    <img src="teamcity-plugin-3.png" alt="Creating a new build step" width="706" border-effect="line"/>

 4. Using the **Runner type** list, select **Qodana** as a runner.
-On the **New Build Step** page, you can configure the `Qodana` runner using basic options.
-Otherwise, click **Show advanced options** to expose all configuration options.
+On the **New Build Step** page, you can configure the `Qodana` runner using the basic options.
+Otherwise, click **Show advanced options** to expand the list of configuration options.
    <img src="teamcity-plugin-4.png" alt="Exposing all configuration options of the Qodana runner" width="706" border-effect="line"/>

 5. Fill in the fields using this description.